medic/cht-docs/content/en/apps/guides/data/users-bulk-load.md

 ![navigate in the CHT to the new site](adding-places-cht-new-site.png)

 2. Open your existing Google Spreadsheet with your users.
 Find the hierarchy level you added your new site.
-In this case "Site Dieco" is a CHW place, so we'll go to the "contact.c62_chw_VLOOKUP" worksheet.
+In this case "Site Dieco" is a CHW place, so we'll go to the "contact.c62_chw_VLOOKUP" spreadsheet.
 Add some new rows at the bottom (item 1), enter the new place name in column A (item 2) and paste the UUID in column B (item 3)
 ![open your existing spreadsheet](adding-places-existing-spreadsheet.png)